 Direct Oral Anticoagulants (DOACs)

-Recently, several new direct oral anticoagulants (DOACs) have been approved by the United States Food & Drug Administration (FDA) that do not require regular blood monitoring.
-These medications work by interfering with various processes involved in the production of fibrin, an essential component of blood clots.
+Several direct oral anticoagulants (DOACs) have been approved by the United States Food & Drug Administration (FDA) since 2010.
+Unlike warfarin these drugs do not require regular blood monitoring.
+These medications directly inhibit the blood’s ability to form blood clots.

-DOACs are an alternative to conventional therapy for blood-clot treatment in appropriately selected patients.
+DOACs are an alternative choice for blood clot treatment in appropriately selected patients.
 Unlike warfarin, DOACs do not require regular laboratory monitoring and are not affected by food or alcohol.
-However, DOACs tend to be more expensive than warfarin and are shorter acting, making it important not to miss any doses, as this can quickly expose patients to insufficient anticoagulant protection.
-In addition, some DOACs require twice-daily dosing that, when compared to warfarin’s once-per-day administration, may lead to higher rates of non-compliance.
+However, DOACs tend to be more expensive than warfarin and are shorter acting, making it important not to miss any doses, as this can quickly expose patients to inadequate protection against blood clot formation.
+In addition, some DOACs require twice-daily dosing that, when compared to warfarin’s once-per-day administration, may lead to more missed doses.

 Advantages of Direct Oral Anticoagulant Medications